thedigitalgarage/cochera/README.md

 * Finally, when the install process is over, npm will initiate a bower install command to install all the front-end modules needed for the application

 ### Change/Set some enviroment variables
-You could change some enviroment variable like port, your site's name and site's API Key related to Chargebee.
+You could change some enviroment variables like port, your site's name and site's API Key related to Chargebee.
 You could find the following codes in `gruntfile.js` easily.

 ```